ryouze/ryouze.github.io/content/index-about.md

 During a 3-year paid research internship on the [PRODIS project](https://prodis-opus19.github.io), I built and maintained the full machine learning and data processing stack.
 This included a first-of-its-kind [phoneme-level GPT model for Polish](https://arxiv.org/abs/2404.10112), CI pipelines for survey processing, transcription QA tools, a batch ASR wrapper, and a custom web interface for data collection.
 I also developed an internal GUI tool to track the progress of data collection.

 Outside of research, I build cross-platform tools, games, and backend infrastructure in Python and C++.
 My projects emphasize automation, reproducibility, and performance.
-I've used Linux since 2016 and maintain a self-hosted server.
+I've used Linux since 2016 and maintain a home server for self-hosting.

 A full list of my projects can be found [here]({{< ref "projects" >}}).